ManicodeSecurity/Defending-DevOps/003-Cluster-Setup/README.md

  kubectl get pods
  ```

+### Multi-Conatiner Pods

-7. Un-comment the redis container lines in the link-unshorten-deployment.yaml manifest to deploy a second container within our Pod.
+First, Un-comment the redis container lines in the `link-unshorten-deployment.yaml` manifest to deploy a second container within our Pod.
 Use `kubectl replace -f link-unshorten-deployment.yaml` to commit the changes after the lines have been un-commented.

-8. If you are curious about container-to-container communication within a running Pod, exec into the Redis container using the following command.
+1. Exec into the Redis container using the following command.
 The name of the Redis container is `unshorten-redis-cache` which is declared in the link-unshorten-deployment.yaml file.
 ```
 kubectl exec -it <PodName> -c unshorten-redis-cache /bin/bash redis-cli ping
 ```

-9. This Redis container has very few Linux packages installed (a good thing!) so we can go get curl using the following command.
+2. This Redis container has very few Linux packages installed (a good thing!) so we can go get curl using the following command.
 This is for demonstration purposes.
 It is not recommended to install ad hoc tools in running containers...remember CATTLE not PETS!
 ```
 apt-get update && apt-get install curl
 ```

-10. Since containers within a Pod communicate over Localhost, we are able to access our API endpoint using curl as follows:
+3. Since containers within a Pod communicate over Localhost, we are able to access our API endpoint using curl as follows:
 ```
 curl 127.0.0.1:8080/api/check?url=bit.ly/test
+# HTTP Response Successful
+exit
 ```

 ### Bonus